kotenjan/simple-quizlet-clone/README.md

-# simple-quizlet-clone
+# QuestionApp
-### image_2_question.py - creates a textfile q.txt for the quizlet.py where question textfield is the file name.
-The app will show the image instead of answer text.
-### quizlet.py - Enter for correct answers.
-Backspace for incorrect answers.
-If user flags answer as incorrect, it will be repeated after <steps=5> questions.

-Input for this app:
+## Description
+A simple quiz app built using Tkinter in Python.

+## Input Requirements

+### Question File
-A text file (q.txt) in a directory.
-Each line contains a question and answer separated by a semicolon.
+1. Place a text file named `q.txt` in a directory.
+2. Each line in the file should contain a question and an answer separated by a semicolon (`;`).

-Command-line arguments:
+### Command-Line Arguments
-filename: The directory containing q.txt.
+- `filename`: The directory containing `q.txt`.
--s or --shuffle: Optional flag to shuffle questions.
+- `-s` or `--shuffle`: Optional flag to shuffle questions.
--t or --steps: Optional, number of steps/questions.
+- `-t` or `--steps`: Optional, sets the number of steps/questions.
 Default is 5.
+If user flags question as incorrect it will be repeated in -t steps.

+## Controls
+- `Enter`: Show answer or move to next question.
+- `Backspace`: Show answer or mark question for review.
+- `Escape`: Quit the app.

+## Example Usage
+"""python your_script_name.py your_directory -s -t 10"""